<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 Forecast Customer Churn

-To ensure the success of your subscription revenue model, you can track customer behavior using the following subscription metrics:
+To ensure the success of your subscription revenue model, you can track customer behavior using the following B2B SaaS subscription metrics:

-• Inactive Users to Unsubscribers Rate: You can include those users that haven’t availed of your services during the given period.
+• Inactive Users to Unsubscribers Rate: You can include those users who haven’t availed of your services during the given period.

 • Monthly Churn Rate: The percentage of customers that churned for a given month.